 Installation

-On this page you can learn how to install Gimlet on k3s / k3d or Rancher / Docker Desktop or Minikube or kind.
+On this page you can learn how to install Gimlet on any Kubernetes cluster.

-You will access the dashboard with a kubectl port-forward command after installation, later you can decide to move the installation to a real domain and HTTPS.
+By the end of this tutorial you will access the dashboard with a kubectl port-forward command, later you can move the installation to a real domain and HTTPS.

-- A Kubernetes cluster running on your laptop.
-Gimlet is tested with:
+- A Kubernetes cluster running on your laptop or on a cloud provider.
+Gimlet is tested with the following local Kubernetes options:

 - k3s / k3d